10 beauty hacks for long-haul flights

-Especially on long distance flights you don’t have the chance to wash your hair.
+Especially on long-haul flights, you don’t have the chance to wash your hair.
 So if you tend to oily hair, the perfect way to avoid that is dry shampoo.
-Just spray it on when you feel like you need to, and after a short while your hair will feel clean and freshly washed again.
+Just spray it on when you feel like you need to, and after a short while, your hair will feel clean and freshly washed again.

 I know sometimes it’s hard to sleep on a plane – especially when the plane offers a large entertainment section.
-But the best way to get out of the plane fresh and awake is a beauty sleep.
-On long distance flights you mostly get a blanket and a pillow for your back to make yourself comfortable.
+But the best way to get out of the plane fresh and awake is a night of beauty sleep.
+On long-haul flights, you mostly get a blanket and a pillow for your back to make yourself comfortable.
 If you need a sleeping mask, bring it on the plane, too, so that no lights can distract you.
-If you can, try to adjust to the new time zone so your body get used to it faster.
+If you can, try to adjust to the new time zone so your body gets used to it faster.

 10. Stay minimal with make-up